-11. MONITORING
+11. Monitoring

-11.1 The Parish Council will monitor the progress of the implementation of the Neighbourhood Plan using the measures identified in Table 1.
-The data for some of these measures is collected by the District Council in its planning monitoring reports.
+11.1 The Parish Council will monitor the progress of the implementation of the Neighbourhood Plan using the measures identified in Table A. The data for some of these measures is collected by the District Council in its planning monitoring reports.
 In other cases, the Parish Council will endeavour to collect data on an annual basis to report on the progress of the plan.
-It is likely the Parish Council will choose to review the Neighbourhood Plan on a five-yearly cycle and it will be informed by this monitoring activity when considering if and how to update the policies.
+It is likely the Parish Council will choose to review the Neighbourhood Plan on a five yearly cycle and it will be informed by this monitoring activity in considering if and how to update the policies.

-APPENDIX A STRATEGIC ENVIRONMENTAL ASSESSMENT
+STRATEGIC ENVIRONMENTAL ASSESSMENT: SCREENING OPINION EXTRACT